EMSL-Computing/CoreMS/docs/user/installation.md

 ## Example notebooks

 Workflow examples live under `examples/notebooks/`.
-Use any Jupyter-capable environment to run them; IDE product setup is out of scope for this guide.
+These are intended as demonstrations and starting points for your own analysis.

 ## Troubleshooting